joyant-s-g-j/Talika/README.md

 🎯 **Drag & Drop Reordering** – Organize tasks intuitively with a smooth drag-and-drop interface powered by **@hello-pangea/dnd**.
 🛡️ **Action Bar on Task Selection** – After creating a task, when a user checks the box next to a task, an action bar appears with **Edit**, **Delete**, and **Details** for easier management.
 📱 **Fully Responsive** – Optimized for all devices, from mobile to desktop.
+🔎 **Filtered Search** – Search tasks by category, status, or by matching the task title or description.

 ## 🛠️ Tech Stack
 - **Frontend**: Next.js (App Router), React (TypeScript)